Welcome to Turquoise Class

-Learning logs will be given out for this half term during the first two weeks of the year.
+Each week, children will be given a piece of mathematics or English homework, apart from occasions such as test week.
+This homework includes learning spellings and the children should be rehearsing their times tables regularly.
+Learning logs will be given out for this half term during the first two weeks.
 Please note that you are expected to complete two of these as a minimum but that you can choose to do more if you wish.
 These tasks are intended to be broad so that you can interpret them as creatively as you wish.
 We had some super ones last half term and would love to be able to take some photographs of the ones completed this half term to show you all!

 Keep an eye on the website for any important information - everything that you need will appear on here and it may save you time to check before ringing the office.